GauteR/tdb-backend/README.md

 ## Installation

 1. Install NodeJS
-2. Install a database: preferably MariaDB
+2. Install MariaDB
 3. Install yarn and nodemon globally through npm, run this in your project folder: `npm i -g yarn nodemon`
 4. Install the project's packages with the command `yarn`
 5. Copy `example.env` into a file called `.env`, then edit the file with all the correct variables needed to run the container
+6. Initialize the database by running `npx sequelize-cli db:migrate:all` and `npx sequelize-cli db:seed:all`
-6. For development, there's no need to compile the container.
+7. For development, there's no need to compile the container.
 Just run `nodemon` which will watch your files for updates and auto-compile as they are updated.

 ## Compiling